PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 It is also available in German:
 ![German.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670409432642/dK5dzCNb0.png align="left")

 Trying it in Hungarian resulted strange results.
 On one hand it completely understood my question and generated a completely intelligent answer.
-However this answer was not in Hungarian, but in German.
-First attempt:
+However this answer was not in Hungarian, but in German:

 ![magyarul.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670409670427/P16aSbbpY.png align="left")